blitzappco/.github/profile/README.md

 - **Accessibility:** We prioritize accessibility, making sure Blitz is usable and helpful for everyone, including individuals with disabilities.

+## Tech

+-- **MongodDB**: We store all user data, including TopupIntents with stripe on MongoDB Atlas, as it is incredibly fast and highly secure.
+-- **Google Cloud**: Taking advantage of Google Cloud's suite of services, we were able to create a Virtual Machine in mere minutes and configure it effortlessly.
+-- **GoDaddy**: GoDaddy and Porkbun offered us an easy to use, lightning-fast interface to purchase and configure domains.
+With these, we now have the domain blitzapp.co, which we leveraged for our API and Payments Gateway.

 ## Support

 For any inquiries, feedback, or support issues, contact our support team at support@blitzapp.co